 We have experienced significant growth in the past several years.
 Supporting this growth has placed significant demands on our operational, legal, regulatory and financial systems and resources for integration, training and business development efforts.
 We are often required to commit additional resources to maintain appropriate operational, legal, regulatory and financial systems to adequately support expansion, even when we only partner, enter into strategic alliances or take minority stakes in other businesses.
 We expect our growth to continue, which could place additional demands on our resources and increase our expenses.
+For example, in recent years we have made significant investments in various enterprise technologies, such as client relationship management and enterprise resource planning technology.
 We cannot provide assurance that our financial controls, the level of knowledge of our personnel, our operational abilities, our legal and compliance controls and our other corporate support systems will be adequate to manage our expanding operations effectively.
 Any failure to do so could adversely affect our ability to pursue our growth strategy, generate revenue and control expenses.